glzr-io/glazewm/README.md

 **Q: How do I run GlazeWM on startup?**

-Create a shortcut for the executable by right-clicking on it -> `Create shortcut`.
+Create a shortcut for the executable by right-clicking on the GlazeWM executable -> `Create shortcut`.
 Put the shortcut in your startup folder, which you can get to by entering `shell:startup` in the top bar in File Explorer.

 **Q: How can I create `<insert layout>`?**